 \section{Hardware Platform}

-The HSMD algorithm \cite{Machado2021} has proven to be very sensitive to object motion events triggered by objects as a direct consequence of using an SNN to emulate the basic functionality observed in OMS-GC.
-The SNN utilised is composed of 4 layers of neurons interconnected on a 1:1 synaptic connectivity.
-SNNs are, by their parallel nature, not optimised for sequential processing architectures such as CPU architectures.
-FPGAs were the obvious choice for accelerating the SNN in the HSMD algorithm because they offer the flexibility to describe massively parallel architectures.
+The \gls*{hsmd} algorithm \cite{Machado2021} has proven to be very sensitive to object motion events triggered by objects, as a direct consequence of using an \gls*{snn} to emulate the basic functionality observed in \gls*{oms-gc}.
+The \gls*{snn} utilised is composed of 4 layers of neurons interconnected on a 1:1 synaptic connectivity.

-FPGAs are typically reprogrammed using VHDL or Verilog, which are flexible but complex HDLs.
-In recent years, the FPGA manufacturers have invested in HLS tools to enable Users to program FPGAs using C-like programming languages.
-One of the most successful HLS tools is OpenCL, which allows users to program kernels that can be compiled targeting CPUs, GPUs, and FPGAs.
-The NeuroHSMD presented in this paper was implemented using OpenCL on FPGAs.

-The SNNs are composed of a variable number of spiking neurons, and each neuron output will contribute to the generation of spike events.
-Spiking neuron models are therefore highly parallelisable and not computationally suitable for CPUs.